Altruistic suicide: Rituals

-If a person willingly ends his or her own life, it is not necessarily considered a tragic death. Émile Durkheim notes that in some cultures there is a duty to intentionally commit ritual suicide.
+Not all forms of suicide are viewed as a tragedy by the society in which they occur.
+Sociologists and anthropologists have observed that ritual suicide can be accepted or even expected in many cultures.
+For instance, the anthropologist Mary Douglas discusses a practice of the Dinka people in which divine leaders, known as Masters of the Fishing Spear, are buried alive in a ritual which allows their society to reconcile and even assert control over the inevitability of death.

-A Japanese samurai intentionally ends life (seppuku) to preserve honor and to avoid disgrace.
-Indian, Japanese, and other widows have participated in an end-of-life ritual suicide after the death of a husband, although Westernized populations have abandoned this practice.
-The Indian practice of widow suicide is called sati, and often entails the widow lying down on her husband’s funeral pyre in an act of self-immolation.
+An obligation to commit ritual suicide can also function to enforce certain cultural values or social roles.
+Japanese samurai practiced a form of ritual suicide called seppuku in which a warrior cuts open their own abdomen after experiencing martial disgrace.
+This practice may also serve the individual's own interests either by preserving the warrior's honor or preventing retribution by victorious opponents.
+Widows in India and Japan have committed acts of ritual suicide after the death of a husband, although these practices are now abandoned and often illegal.
+The Indian practice of widow suicide, called sati, typically occurs when the widow lies down or casts herself upon her husband’s funeral pyre in an act of ritual self-immolation.
 The elderly members of certain cultures intentionally ended their lives, in what is termed as senicide.
 In hunter-gatherer societies, death "was determined for the elderly ... normally characterized by a liminal period and ceremonies in which the old person was transferred from the present world to the next."

 Durkheim also observes that altruistic suicide is unlikely to occur much in contemporary Western society where "individual personality is increasingly freed from the collective personality".
 Altruistic suicide has been described as an evolutionarily stable strategy.
 Altruistic suicide has a long history in India, even being noted in the Dharmashastras.
 Some perceive self-immolation as an altruistic or "worthy" suicide.

 Emergencies

 In contemporary Western society, this is seldom referred to as suicide, and most often referred to as an act of heroism.
 This only exists in times of emergency, and is always lauded, and is perceived as a tragic death.

 Self-sacrificial acts of heroism, such as falling on a grenade, is one example.
-Intentionally remaining on the deck of a sinking ship to leave room in the life rafts, intentionally ending one's life to preserve the resources of a group in the face of deprivation and the like are suicidal acts of heroism.
+Intentionally remaining on the deck of a sinking ship to leave room in the life rafts, intentionally ending one's life to preserve the resources of a group in the face of deprivation, and the like are suicidal acts of heroism.
 Firefighters, law-enforcement individuals, undercover agents, sailors, and soldiers more often are at risk of opportunities for this form of unplanned self-sacrifice.
-These are all a result of tragic, life-threatening, emergencies.
+These are all a result of tragic, life-threatening emergencies.
 It is only an emergency measure, a voluntary but unwanted end to the person's life.
 It is never a result of long-term planned action, yet may involve some short-term planning.
 Examples of this include Vince Coleman, a telegraph operator who saved hundreds of lives by sending out a warning about an imminent explosion.